How to email a professor: step-by-step guide with examples

 Dear Professor [Last Name],

 I hope this email finds you in good health.
 I have thoroughly enjoyed your [Course Name] class and have greatly appreciated your insights into [relevant subject matter].
 I am currently in the process of applying for [scholarship/program/internship/job], and I was wondering if you would be willing to write me a letter of recommendation based on my performance in your class.
-I have attached a letter of motivation for this [scholarship/program/internship/job] to give your further insights.
+I have attached a letter of motivation for this [scholarship/program/internship/job] to give you further insights.

 If you are able to provide a positive recommendation, I would be happy to provide any additional information you may need.